supertypeai/sectors-kb/recipe/01_list_all_subsectors.md

 ### Transforming data to Pandas DataFrame

-Before doing data visualization, lets use pandas data frame to get to know our data better!
+Before doing data visualization, lets use pandas to perform a little bit of data processing.
+Begin by converting the list of subsectors to a pandas DataFrame.

 ```python
 # For your information the response data type is a list